jeryiwang/volleybot/README.md

 - Uses a minimal Flask app served by waitress for port binding (production-ready WSGI server)
 - Kept awake with `UptimeRobot` and `cron-job.org` pinging the `/keepalive` endpoint
 - Local files store state between runs (`cancel_state.json`, `message_id.txt`)
-- On startup, bot uses a small random delay before connecting to Discord, plus 15–30 min retry backoff on connection failures to reduce rate-limit risk.
+- On startup, the bot waits a random 30–120s before connecting to Discord, and uses 15–30 min retry backoff on connection failures.
+- During runtime, if the Discord API returns too many requests (429), the bot dynamically scales its cooldown window to reduce load.

 ### 📦 Bot Versioning
 - Displays the current version in logs and via `/version` slash command.